What is endometriosis?

 Home treatment may ease the pain of endometriosis.
 You can try the following things along with your other treatments.

 Use a heating pad or hot water bottle, or take a warm bath.
 Heat improves blood flow and may relieve pelvic pain.

 Lie on your back and place a pillow under your knees.
 Or lie on your side and bring your knees up to your chest.

 Exercise improves blood flow, increases pain-relieving endorphins naturally made by your body, and reduces pain.

 - Treatment with hormone therapy has not controlled symptoms, and symptoms interfere with daily living.

-- Endometrial implants or scar tissue (adhesions) interferes with the functions of other organs in the belly.
+- Endometrial growths or scar tissue interferes with other organs in the belly.

 - Endometriosis causes infertility.